Dani3lSun/apex-plugin-dropzone/README.md

     - This Upload Method encodes the File into a Base64 String.
 This String is then split into an 30kb Array which sends the encoded/splitted File in **1 Request** to the Server.
 This Method works on all Web Servers including Oracle OHS, Oracle WebTier, Oracle ORDS, Apache, Tomcat.
 But for large Files the **maxPostSize** Parameter have to be increased on Tomcat Servers (Default 2MB).

   - **Chunked**
-    - **AJAX:** Sync Method
+    - **AJAX:** Async Method

     - This Upload Method encodes the File into a Base64 String.
 This String is then split into an 1MB Array which sends the encoded/splitted File in **Multiple Requests** (For every MB 1 Request) to the Server.
 This Method works best on modern Web Servers like ORDS, Tomcat or Apache, but not on Oracle OHS or Oracle WebTier!
 This Method is good, when you don´t have the possibility to configure Parameters of the Web Server like **maxPostSize**.
 If you can edit the Web Servers Config you should go with the *Normal* Mechanism.
-Thus this Method is using Synchronous AJAX Calls it blocks the page interaction while uploading is in progress.
+But if you expect a lot of big files that get uploaded this Method should be fine for that!

 - **Delete Files**